openize-slides/Openize.Slides-for-.NET/README.md

 ## .NET PowerPoint API for Presentation Manipulation

-[FileFormat.Slides](https://github.com/fileformat-slides/FileFormat.Slides-for-.NET) is a freely available .NET library crafted for MS PowerPoint presentation manipulation and management.
+[Openize.Slides](https://github.com/openize-slides/Openize.Slides-for-.NET) is a freely available .NET library crafted for MS PowerPoint presentation manipulation and management.
 Whether you're a novice or an expert, this API is straightforward to set up and utilize.
-Its strength lies in the powerful OpenXML engine, which serves as the backbone of FileFormat.Slides.
+Its strength lies in the powerful OpenXML engine, which serves as the backbone of Openize.Slides.
 By incorporating this C# library, you can easily generate and control PowerPoint files programmatically.
 Once integrated, you won't require any additional third-party tools to automate the creation or modification of PowerPoint presentations.

 ## System Requirements
 - .NET Core 3.1 and above

 ## Quick Start
-  > ```Install-Package FileFormat.Slides```
+  > ```Install-Package Openize.Slides```
 ```
 // Open a presentation
 Presentation presentation = Presentation.Open("sample.pptx");